Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Belgian Malinois History

-The Belgian Malinois comes from the city of Malines in Belgium and were bred to be herding dogs.
+The Belgian Malinois comes from Malines in Belgium and was bred to be a herding dog.
 The focus was more on making them the best herders without worrying too much about their appearance (and yet, they are very handsome dogs).

 The Mal became very popular with cattlemen and shepherds for their excellent herding skills.
-They were eventually brought to North America in 1911, but during World War II, their numbers went down (kind of like the Corso) and stayed that way until the early 1960s.
+They were eventually brought to North America in 1911, but during World War II, their numbers decreased (like the Corso) and stayed that way until the early 1960s.

 divider-dog